MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

     ![Create a Guides view record.](media/custom-view-configuration-guides-view.PNG "Create a Guides view record")

-4. On the **New Guide View Configuration** page, enter a name that will help you remember what this configuration record is for.
+4. In the **New Guide View Configuration** page, enter a name that will help you remember what this configuration record is for.
 This name isn't used for the tab name on HoloLens.

     ![Enter a record name.](media/custom-view-name-guides-configuration.PNG "Enter a record name")